CamilleW8831/CamilleW8831.github.io/index.md

 layout: homepage
 ---

-## Page in progress: iteration 8
+## Page in progress: iteration 9

 ## About Me
 Hello!
 I use this page primarily to post updates on the projects I am working on in greater detail.
 If you're interested in anything I am doing please feel free to reach out at my listed email!
 I am currently an undergraduate student at Worcester Polytechnic Institute double majoring in Physics and Mathematics.
 My primary interest is in astrophysics but I love talking anything applied math!

 ## Education
-Bachelor of Science in Physics-- Worcester Polytechnic Institute
+Bachelor of Science in Physics-- Worcester Polytechnic Institute (May 2025)

-Bachelor of Science in Mathematical Sciences-- Worcester Polytechnic Institute
+Bachelor of Science in Mathematical Sciences-- Worcester Polytechnic Institute (May 2025)

 ## Research & Projects
 ### Characterization of Microwave Plasma for Electromagnetic Modeling in Processing Applications (Jan 2022-Present)